June 6, 2025, 4:17 am | Read time: 4 minutes

 On the contrary, some experts even suspect a kind of symbiosis between peonies and ants.
 While collecting the sweet sap, ants simultaneously keep other small pests away.
 Their presence deters aphids or caterpillars that might otherwise damage the plant.

-Should You Drive Ants Away from Peonies?
+Should You Remove Ants from Peonies?

 While ants in the house are usually a nuisance and should be quickly removed, ants on peony flowers are not a problem.
 At least as long as the ants only visit the flower buds.
 However, if you fear that ants might invade your home in large numbers after cutting peonies as cut flowers, you should take precautions: